DarkStarHub/ThreeMaze/README.md

 # Navigating the project
 The script.js file in the JS folder contains all the game logic.
 The other files are required for the previously mentioned libraries, and the minified libraries themselves.

+# Conclusions
+All in all, this was a very fun project, and I'd love the opportunity to work with Three.js or another 3D library again in the future.
+There are a substantial amount of meshes involved and rendering a 10 x 10 cell maze, as well as all of the geometry involved that is not visible, creating bounds for the physics.
+I used optimizations such as